LuoYu-uwu/tp/docs/DeveloperGuide.md

 We would like to thank the developers and contributors of these projects for their efforts in maintaining such useful resources.
 Their hard work and dedication make software development more efficient and error-free.

-## Design & implementation
+## Design & Implementation

-{Describe the design and implementation of the product.
-Use UML diagrams and short code snippets where applicable.}

 ### _Designs_
 ### 1. Execute different commands based on the modes
 ![Execute different commands](./diagrams/executeCommand.png)
-* when 'executeCommand'  is executed in Parser, different methods in Parser will be self invoked based on the selected mode.
+* When `executeCommand`  is executed in `Parser`, different methods will be self invoked based on the selected mode.
-* if mode is `grocery`, execute `groceryManagement`
+  * If mode is `grocery`, execute `groceryManagement`.
-* if mode is `calories`, execute `caloriesManagement`
+  * If mode is `calories`, execute `caloriesManagement`.
-* if mode is `profile`, execute `profileManagement`
+  * If mode is `profile`, execute `profileManagement`.
-* if mode is `recipe`, execute `recipeManagement`
+  * If mode is `recipe`, execute `recipeManagement`.

-The following is a class diagram containing Food, FoodList and UserInfo
+The following is a class diagram containing Food, FoodList and UserInfo.

 ![Food, FoodList, UserInfo](./diagrams/UserInfo.png)

 ### 2. Calories Management Mode
 ![Commands for managing calories](./diagrams/caloriesManagement.png)
-   * when `caloriesManagement` is executed in Parser, different actions will be carried out based on the commands.
+* When `caloriesManagement` is executed in `Parser`, different actions will be carried out based on the commands.
-   * if `eat`, store the name and calories of the input food
+   * If `eat`, store the name and calories of the input food.
-   * if `view`, display all the foods consumed
+   * If `view`, display all the foods consumed.

 ### 3. Profile Management Mode
 ![Commands for managing profile](./diagrams/profileManagement.png)
-  * when `profileManagement` is executed in Parser, different actions will be carried out based on the commands.
+* When `profileManagement` is executed in `Parser`, different actions will be carried out based on the commands.
-  * if `update`, store the user data required for calories calculation.
+  * If `update`, store the user data required for calories calculation.
-  * if `view`, display user information
+  * If `view`, display user information.

 ### 4. Grocery Management Mode
 ![Commands for managing grocery](./diagrams/groceryManagement.png)
-* different methods in Parser will be self invoked based on the index of the command in enum class GroceryCommand.
+* Different methods in Parser will be self invoked based on the index of the command in enum class GroceryCommand.

 #### 4.1 addOrDelGrocery
 ![addOrDelGrocery](./diagrams/addOrDelGrocery.png)